tanweiming00/BT4012-Project-Group-22/README.md

 | Tan Wei Ming | A0234971Y |
 | Zen Bin Xing Yiang | A0234171N |

+Please ensure that "Base.csv" is in the same directory as "EDA + Preprocessing.ipynb" for notebook to run properly.

-Please ensure that the following libraries are installed: pandas
+Also, please ensure that the following libraries are installed: pandas

 numpy